 The haters couldn't hide their disdain for the Buckeyes as many said Alabama would destroy and humiliate them on the national stage.
 Alabama was the number one seed and they won the SEC title.
 I thought the Buckeyes would lose a close game.
 Some people would call me out for not being a true fan, but I see games in black and white.
 Saban was the best coach in college football and the Tide crushed Missouri in the SEC championship.
-But a friend of mine, told me Ohio State was a team of destiny.
-It made me pause for second - team of destiny, interesting.
+But a friend of mine told me Ohio State was a team of destiny.
+It made me pause for a second - team of destiny, interesting.
 The media and other fans also gave the Buckeyes a snowball chance in hell of beating Alabama.
-After all they've won three national titles in a five year period.
+After all, they've won three national titles in a five-year period.
 Most predicted a massacre and the game would be over quickly.

 It had all the makings of a massacre early on as the Buckeyes turned the ball over twice and Alabama scored on those turnovers.
 The score was 21-6 and Ohio State seemed lost.
 Jones seemed to struggle and I wondered when he would succumb to the pressure.
 I chugged a beer and muttered

-"C'mon, guys you have nothing too lose"
+"C'mon, guys you have nothing to lose"

-Eventually they settled down and started fighting back, showing that resolve they've displayed all season long.
+Eventually, they settled down and started fighting back, showing that resolve they've displayed all season long.
 I started to get back into the game with more interest.
 Near the end of the 1st half, they pulled a play out of the bag of tricks.
 Both quarterback and the running back did a double reverse and then wideout Evan Spencer throws a beautiful pass into the end zone.
 Wideout Mike Thomas makes a highlight catch as he leaps in the air and snags the ball.
 He lands on one foot with an inch to spare on the line.
 The score was 21-20, it's a game again and the momentum has swung.
 I remember what my friend said about a team of destiny.
-Maybe the football gods have decided that Ohio State are the chosen ones, but they must finish the game.
+Maybe the football gods have decided that Ohio State is the chosen ones, but they must finish the game.

 In the second half, they scored again taking advantage of Alabama's only weakness - their secondary.
-Jones throws a 55 yard bomb to Devin Smith and Ohio State is up 27-21.
+Jones throws a 55-yard bomb to Devin Smith and Ohio State is up 27-21.
 I crack open another beer and start thinking

 "Shit, they might pull this off"

 Alabama quarterback Blake Sims throws an interception and defensive end Steve Miller rumbles in for the score 34-21.
 The breaks are going Ohio State's way, but anybody who follows football knows that momentum can shift quickly.
 Alabama scores late in the third and score is 34-28 with the fourth quarter starting.
 I'm starting to sweat, my heart is racing a little faster and the beer goes down faster - 15 minutes until the game is over.
 The Buckeyes offense stalls and they couldn't move the ball.
 They go three and out and they're pinned deep.
 Then a couple of penalties are called against them, making it even worse them.
 Are the gods going to deny them or are they going to hand them another break?
 They punted deep in their end zone with barely any field to work with.
 The punter gets it off fast and it's a terrible punt.
-The ball barely gets out and it takes a Bama bounce - all the way back to their 23 yard line.
-It's a gift wrapped touchdown for the Tide.
+The ball barely gets out and it takes a Bama bounce - all the way back to their 23-yard line.
+It's a gift-wrapped touchdown for the Tide.
 I'm stunned and blurt out